davidbobek/SAIL-Master-Thesis/markdown/thesis.md

 # 3. Theoretical Framework

+The following chapter will outline the theoretical framework of SAIL.
+Answering the questions like "Why does SAIL exist?", "What theoretical foundations is it built upon?" and "How do these theories inform the design of the framework?".
+The goal of this chapter is to provide a clear understanding of the theoretical underpinnings of SAIL and how are these theories being integrated into a cohesive framework.

 ## 3.1 Conceptual Foundations of SAIL
 - Purpose of a lifecycle adoption framework.
 - Positioning relative to Digital Transformation and EA.
 - Addressing fragmentation through coordination and reuse.

+In order to properly understand the conceptual foundations of SAIL, it is extremely crucial to understand the purpose of a lifecycle adoption framework.
+The main purpose of SAIL and any lifecycle adoption framework is to provide a holistic and structured approach for a set of activities, in this case the adoption of AI in a coordinated and scalable manner.
+This aspect of lifecycle orientation is crucial as it is not narrowly focused on a single aspect of the adoption process, but looks on the landspace from an overarching perspective.
+The lifecycle orientation can be understood as a series of stages that an organization goes through in order to successfully adopt and integrate AI into its operations while approaching the topic from a comprehensive perspective.

+### 3.1.1 Purpose of Scalabile Artificial Intelligence Lifecycle (SAIL)
+The purpose of Scalabile Artificial Intelligence Lifecycle (SAIL) is to create a structured and systematic approach for software organizations to adopt, scale, and integrate AI technologies effectively.
+SAIL is aiming to serve as a roadmap that guides organizations through the complex journey of AI adoption and integration, ensuring that AI initiatives are aligned with business objectives, coordinated across teams, and capable of delivering sustained value.

+SAIL framwework will not serve as a rigid prescription, but as a practical playbook which will provide actionable steps for enterprises to follow.
+It will not be a theoretical model.
+It will not be a true "one-size-fits-all" solution.
+It will not be an assesment model.
+It will not be a maturity model.
+It will not be a diagnostic tool.

+It will be a lifecycle-based roadmap outlining the stages of AI adoption, from initial awareness to full integration and being AI-Native, while staying true to solving the identified gaps and use cases in the operational context of the organization.

+Enterprises are currently standing in front of a major technological shift, where AI is swiftly becoming a core component of business strategy and operations.
+The ability to effectively exploit and leverage this technology is becoming a key determinant of competitive advantage.

+Efficiency is not secondary and innovation is not a luxury, but a necessity for survival in the modern digital economy.
+Being second is equivalent to being last.

+### 3.1.2 Positioning Relative to Digital Transformation and Enterprise Architecture
+While SAIL is conceived as an independent framework, it lies at the confluence of Digital Transformation and Enterprise Architecture (EA).
+To ensure that AI initiatives remain consistent with corporate strategies and organizational objectives, SAIL must rest on the principles of both Digital Transformation and EA.

+Whereas companies will not transform themselves to fit the SAIL framework, the framework itself must adapt to the organizational context and structural realities.
+By applying EA principles, SAIL guarantees that AI initiatives are embedded within the larger enterprise architecture rather than developed in isolated silos.
+Since such global alignment is indispensable, it provides the foundation for scalability and acts as the enabler of coordination across organizational teams.

+### 3.1.3 Addressing Fragmentation through Coordination and Reuse
+Even when organizations produce strong ideas or embrace advanced technologies, such efforts inevitably fail without a clear coordination mechanism.
+Because coordination is frequently overlooked prior to innovation, promising concepts often remain unrealized, become fragmented, or duplicate existing efforts, thereby undermining potential synergies.
+By embedding coordination at the very outset of AI adoption, organizations establish the conditions for effective integration and sustainable scaling of AI initiatives.

+Although AI adoption often appears to originate at the top, in reality it begins at the operational level, where individuals experiment with technology and emerge as its earliest champions.
+Only when senior management creates the necessary environment and allocates appropriate resources can these bottom-up innovations thrive.
+Since coordination and information exchange serve as the glue of the adoption process, they ensure alignment, integration, and synergy across organizational activities.

+The conceptual foundations of SAIL will be built upon theoretical lenses which will be outlined in the following chapter.
+They will each provide a beneficial and crucial part of the puzzle and will be carefully integrated into the design of the framework.

 ## 3.2 Integration of Theoretical Lenses
 - EA → systemic integration.